 The Project would be visually prominent in the setting, resulting in medium to high impacts on landscape character.
-Based on the viewshed analysis from the Aesthetics Technical Memorandum for the Horse Heaven Wind Farm Project (Horse Heaven Wind Farm, LLC 2021b), the County Well Road (see Figure 5 in Attachment A) and Sellards Road (see Figure 6 in Attachment A) solar siting areas would be the most visible options, influencing a larger portion of the landscape, 45% and 51% respectively, within the 5-mile-wide area of analysis.
+Based on the viewshed analysis from the updated ASC (Horse Heaven Wind Farm, LLC 2022), the County Well Road (see Figure 5 in Attachment A) and Sellards Road (see Figure 6 in Attachment A) solar siting areas would be the most visible options, influencing a larger portion of the landscape, 45% and 51% respectively, within the 5-mile-wide area of analysis.
 These solar array siting areas would also occur in an area with a more intact existing landscape, as compared to the Bofer Canyon siting area, resulting in more intense impacts on landscape character.
 The Bofer Canyon option is located in proximity to the existing Nine Canyon Wind Project, which has introduced large-scale energy infrastructure into the landscape.
 The viewshed analysis identified that 31% of the area within the 5-mile-wide area of analysis would be influenced by the proposed solar arrays within the Bofer Canyon Siting Area (see Figure 7 in Attachment A).